Menu

 The ALRC is also designed as a model for interdisciplinary training.
 John C. LaRosa, MD, president of Downstate, said, “We have talked a long time about training health professionals together, because we never work in a vacuum.
 Physicians, nurses, and other health professionals work together.
 This new technology makes it possible for us to learn together.”

 Downstate’s ALRC is based in the Medical Library and represents the first phase of an ongoing process to enlarge interdisciplinary simulated learning.
-The iStan mannequins are also used by the Department of Emergency Medicine for special classes in the emergency rooms at Downstate’s University Hospital of Brooklyn and at Kings County Hospital Center.
+The iStan mannequins are also used by the Department of Emergency Medicine for special classes in the emergency rooms at Downstate’s University Hospital at Downstate and at Kings County Hospital Center.
 An iStan mannequin was recently featured on an episode of the television series, “Grey’s Anatomy.”

 Downstate employs its patient simulator mannequins for training in the increasingly important area of using ultrasound for diagnosing a variety of conditions in emergency situations.
 According to the Radiological Society of North America, ultrasound can offer real-time delineation of various pathologies, which is especially useful in the emergency room setting.